 4. Develop your message

 Craft compelling messages that resonate with your audience, conveying information clearly, concisely, and in a tone that reflects organizational values.
-Use storytelling, visuals, and examples to make your messages relatable and engaging, capturing employees’ attention and inspiring action.
+Use storytelling, visuals or ready-made internal communication templates to make your messages relatable and engaging, capturing employees’ attention and inspiring action.

 5. Decide what your strategy is and what channels and tactics you’ll use